yingweiwo

 Additional Infomation

-Aripiprazole lauroxil is a long-acting injectable atypical antipsychotic drug used in the treatment of schizophrenia in adult patients.
-It is a prodrug of [aripiprazole], which acts as a partial agonist at the D2 and 5-HT1A receptors, and as an antagonist at the 5-HT2A receptors.
-Affecting about 1% of the adult population in the United States and approximately 26 million people worldwide, schizophrenia is a chronic neurological disorder that may result in impairments in cognition and executive functions.
-The quality of life in patients is greatly reduced due to negative health outcomes, and oftentimes the patients are faced with social stigma and discriminations.
-Schizophrenia is characterized by positive symptoms such as delusions, hallucinations, thought disorders, and catanoia, and negative symptoms that include social withdrawal, anhedonia, and flattening of emotional responses.
-D2 receptors have been the most common target for antipsychotic agents used in the treatment of schizophrenia: the positive symptoms are thought to arise from overactivity in the mesolimbic dopaminergic pathway activating D2 receptors, whereas negative symptoms may result from a decreased activity in the mesocortical dopaminergic pathway with D1 receptors predominating.
-In a randomized, double-blind clinical trial, treatment of aripiprazole lauroxil in adult patients with schizophrenia resulted in improvement of positive and negative symptoms scores at day 85 of treatment.
-Aripiprazole lauroxil was initially approved by the FDA in October 2015 under the market name Aristada for the treatment of schizophrenia.
-It is administered via intramuscular injection, and requires the establishment of tolerability prior to dosing in treatment-naïve patients.
-On July 2nd, a different formulation of aripiprazole lauroxil marketed as Aristada Initio was FDA-approved for immediate initiation of Aristada at any dose.
-The patients may receive Aristada Initio in combination with a single 30 mg oral dose of aripiprazole to achieve appropriate levels of aripiprazole more rapidly.
-Long-acting injectable aripiprazole lauroxil displayed comparable efficacy and safety to aripiprazole, and reduced dosing frequency improves patient adherence.
+Aripiprazole lorazepam is a dodecanoate ester, formed by the condensation of the carboxyl group of dodecanoic acid with the hydroxyl group of 7-{4-[4-(2,3-dichlorophenyl)piperazin-1-yl]butoxy}-2-oxo-3,4-dihydroquinoline-1(2H)-yl]methanol.
+It is a prodrug of aripiprazole used to treat schizophrenia.
+It has multiple functions, including H1 receptor antagonist, second-generation antipsychotic, serotonergic agonist, and prodrug action.
+It is a dodecanoate ester, quinolone, dichlorobenzene, N-arylpiperazine, N-alkylpiperazine, aromatic ether, and δ-lactam compound.
+Aripiprazole lorazepam is a long-acting injectable atypical antipsychotic used to treat schizophrenia in adults.
+It is a prodrug of aripiprazole, which acts as a partial agonist of D2 and 5-HT1A receptors and an antagonist of 5-HT2A receptors.
+Schizophrenia affects approximately 1% of the adult population in the United States and about 26 million people worldwide.
+It is a chronic neurological disorder that can lead to cognitive and executive dysfunction.
+Due to adverse health consequences, patients experience significantly reduced quality of life and often face social stigma and discrimination.
+Schizophrenia is characterized by positive symptoms (such as delusions, hallucinations, thought disorders, and catatonia) and negative symptoms (including social withdrawal, anhedonia, and emotional blunting).
+D2 receptors are the most commonly used target for antipsychotic drugs treating schizophrenia: positive symptoms are thought to be caused by overactive dopaminergic pathways in the mesolimbic system activating D2 receptors, while negative symptoms may be caused by reduced activity in the mesocortical dopaminergic pathways (primarily D1 receptors).
+In a randomized, double-blind clinical trial, aripiprazole and lorazepam were used to treat adult patients with schizophrenia, resulting in improvements in both positive and negative symptom scores by day 85 of treatment.
+Aripiprazole and lorazepam was initially approved by the U.S. Food and Drug Administration (FDA) in October 2015 under the brand name Aristada for the treatment of schizophrenia.
+This drug is administered via intramuscular injection.
+For treatment-naïve patients, tolerability should be assessed before administration.
+On July 2nd, the FDA approved another aripiprazole lorazepam formulation, marketed as Aristada Initio, which can be used to immediately initiate Aristada treatment at any dose.
+Patients can take Aristada Initio concurrently with a single oral 30 mg dose of aripiprazole to achieve appropriate aripiprazole plasma concentrations more quickly.
+Long-acting injectable aripiprazole lorazepam has similar efficacy and safety to aripiprazole, but with a reduced dosing frequency, improving patient adherence.

-Aripiprazole lauroxil is indicated for the treatment of schizophrenia and related psychotic disorders.
+Aripiprazole lorazepam is indicated for the treatment of schizophrenia and related psychotic disorders.

 FDA Label